 Alternative Payment Options

-In the article we posted on the simplicty overabundance of choice, we relayed the story of Professor Sheen Iynegar of Colombia University and her grocery store experiment.
+In the article we posted on the simplicity overabundance of choice, we relayed the story of Professor Sheen Iyengar of Colombia University and her grocery store experiment.
 She found that when she offered 24 different jam options, although 60% tasted, less actually bit and ended up buying (only 3%).
-When she offered 6 flavors only, just 40% took a taste, but 30% of those who stopped buying.
+When she offered 6 flavors only, just 40% tasted, but 30% stopped buying.

 What does this mean?
 Sometimes offering multiple forms of payment (PayPal, Google, etc.) isn’t always the best thing.
-ANd if you do present it as options, it should be easy and clear.
+And if you do present it as an option, it should be easy and clear.